louis-pvs/plaincraft/ideas/PB-storybook-testing.md

 2. Document deterministic event helpers, global delay usage, and flake killers.
 3. Provide do/don’t tables with code samples and link to supporting scripts.

+## Process

+1. Gather patterns from Lane A component owners and Lane C automation maintainers.
+2. Draft the Playbook content with code samples and do/don’t tables.
+3. Cross-link relevant Storybook docs and guardrail scripts; run docs lint.
+4. Socialize with contributors through a release note + backlog training snippet.

 ## Acceptance Checklist

 - [ ] Code samples included showing deterministic `play()` usage.